Avoiding Tree Removal Errors What to do to determine If a Tree is Safe

 What happens if I carry out work on a tree that is protected without permission?

-If you work on a protected tree without the proper permits, you could be facing massive fines or even prison.
+If you do work on a protected tree without the appropriate permissions, you could face significant fines, and possibly even jail time.

-Can I appeal to a TPO Or preservation or TPO?
+Can I appeal a TPO or preservation order?

 Can I remove a protected tree?